elos/documentation/guide/3 - Access Control.md

     Traits: { ('name', Strings), ('access', Integers) }
     Links: { ('contexts', Contexts) ('owner', Users), ('grantees', Users) }

+Access:
+    * 0 := none
+    * 1 := read
+    * 2 := write

+The initial value of 'access' is 0.
+So unless a user gives explicity permissions, _after_ creating the group, the group's effect is nil.
+This group is known as an impotent group.

 #### Context

     Kind: 'context'